10 Individual learning

 # choose a next state according to transition tensor T

-tps = np.random.choice(range(len(tps)), p=tps)
+next_state = np.random.choice(range(len(tps)), p=tps)

-# obtain the current rewards
+# obtain the current reward

 # advance the state and collect info